Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Cal Stats and Trends

-- So far this season Cal has two wins against the spread.
+- Thus far this year Cal has two wins against the spread.

-- The Golden Bears have been favored by 7.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Golden Bears are winless ATS when entering a game as a favorite of 7.5 points or more.

-- Cal has hit the over in 75% of its opportunities this year (three times in four games with a set point total).
+- Cal's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).

 - When Cal piles up more than 414.3 yards, the team is 2-1 against the spread and 1-2 overall.